lestrrat-go/jwx/jwk/README.md

 Please read the [API reference](https://pkg.go.dev/github.com/lestrrat-go/jwx/v2/jwk), or the how-to style documentation on how to use JWK can be found in the [docs directory](../docs/04-jwk.md).

-# Auto-Refresh a key during a long running process
+# Auto-Refresh a key during a long-running process

 <!-- INCLUDE(examples/jwk_cache_example_test.go) -->
 ```go